PStewart1/holberton-system_engineering-devops/README.md

-This is the repo for Project 0x00-shell_basics
+This is the repo for System Engineering and Devops projects